AdrianoASJ/Ponto-de-Ruptura/README.md

 In this project, the levels are defined in 2d platform worlds.

   1. #### lvl One
-      You are in an outer part of the city where you see trees and technology mixed having during the course of the nivel 10 fragments to be collected 15 enemies being (5 Machine golems, 5 Sentinels and 5 AspiraBots)
+      You are in an outer part of the city where you see grass and technology mixed having during the course of the nivel 10 fragments to be collected 15 enemies being (15 AspiraBots)

   2. #### lvl Two
       You are closer to your house and the city where you see trees and technology mixed